 For a cozy end to an exhilarating Jordan travel experience, Madaba is the perfect finishing point.
 It’s both an understated cityscape and an easier airport access point than busy Amman—which you’ll appreciate before a long flight home.

 At the foot of Mount Nebo, another scriptural wonder, Madaba is known for its larger Christian population.
 Even the mosque here is named after Jesus Christ.
 Churches and Byzantine art are the highlights, including the mosaic map that dominates the floor of the Church of Saint George—and is one of the oldest remaining depictions of the biblical Middle East.
 Explore the town square and Archaeological Park, eat plenty of mezze at an intimate spot like Bawabit Madaba, and head to a low-key shisha patio or alfresco hotel bar for some relaxed nightlife.
-For one last opportunity to soak in a uniquely Jordan travel experience, the nearby Ma’in Hot Spring draws visitors with waterfalls and thermal pools.
+For one last opportunity to soak in a uniquely Jordanian travel experience, the nearby Ma’in Hot Spring draws visitors for waterfalls and thermal pools.

 A week of Jordan travel is easily manageable thanks to a new array of local-guided options that clock in around eight days on the ground, but the country will no doubt leave you wanting more.
 Slow down at the highlights and revel in the small pleasures of your first visit: “A hiker’s paradise” might be a more apt moniker for the “Switzerland of the Middle East.”

 - 8 New Destinations That Aren’t on Your Bucket List But Should Be

 - What to Pack for Jordan: 26 Essentials

 - Video: A Float in the Dead Sea